 “These shoes are meant to provide temporary relief,” Reid says.
 “If pain persists, or you think you may have suffered a more significant injury to the feet, ankle or legs after an especially long, active session, such as when running a marathon, do your feet a long-term favor and see a podiatrist.”

 While most recovery shoes feature arch support and cushioning, Splichal is “personally not a big fan” of these details when it comes to recovery footwear, opting instead for a more minimalist shoe.

-“I believe in active recovery or sensory stimulation for recovery,” she said.
+“I believe in active recovery or sensory stimulation for recovery,” she says.
 Active recovery can be accomplished through muscle strengthening by wearing a minimalist shoe or via massaging footbeds.

 Podiatrist-recommended shoes to wear after workouts

-We’re betting that you’ve likely owned a pair of Adidas slide sandals at some point in your life and, as it turns out, they're also excellent recovery shoes.
+We’re betting that you’ve likely owned a pair of Adidas slide sandals at some point in your life and, as it turns out, they are also excellent recovery shoes.
 Splichal loves them for their “essential, nubby footbeds” that help restore and massage tired feet.

-“Massage of foot muscles can improve foot recovery and reduce foot and arch fatigue,” she said.
+“Massage of foot muscles can improve foot recovery and reduce foot and arch fatigue,” she says.